IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 BlockedApiEndpoints
 ++++++++++++++++++++

 A comma separated list of API endpoints to be blocked.
-For a production installation, "admin" should be blocked (and perhaps "builtin-users" as well), as mentioned in the section on security above:
+For a production installation, "admin" should be blocked (and perhaps "builtin-users" as well), as mentioned in the section on :ref:`blocking_api_endpoints`:

 See the :doc:`/api/index` for a list of API endpoints.